Git Style Guide

 • Harder to share with other people since it rewrites history

 This method is most like the method employed at Alphabet (aka Google).
 Since there isn’t a need to track “history” outside of the web-based IDE, the utility of “many commits” is diminished.
-It’s also not common for developers to share their work with others until after it’s been merged into main.
-Nor is it common for a developer to want to share their code between multiple computers.
-If you find yourself in either situation, you should employ the many commits strategy.
+It’s also not common for developers to share their work with many others until after it has been merged into main.
+Neither is it necessary for them to share code between multiple computers since the developer space is hosted on a centralized server.

 AKA the “squash merge” strategy.

-When do you commit: All of the time, for every change.
-You’ll be using “git commit” as a “save” function, with the added benefit that you’ll be able to undo your saves across computers and people.
+When do you commit: All of the time for everything.
+Basically, you use “git commit” as a “save” function, with the added benefit that you’ll be able to undo your saves across computers and people.

 What’s in the message: It doesn’t matter.
-Put whatever you think is relevant if you think you might undo it later.
-You’ll be overwriting these commits when you merge into main so it doesn’t matter.
+Put whatever you think is relevant to you.
+This is only for your reference in case you want to undo it later.
+You’ll be overwriting this later so this message is just for you.

 How to sync: Just use the standard git fetch; git merge origin/main to update your dev branch.

-When you merge: Always merge in a PR, and always use the “squash merge” strategy.
-This will squash all of your “work in progress” commits into one, using the title and description of your PR.
+When you merge: Always use the “squash merge” strategy.
+This will squash all of your “wip” commits into one, using the title and description of your PR.

 Pros:

-• Clean main branch - each PR is squashed to one commit
+• Clean main branch - each PR is squashed into one commit

-• No need to -f or force anything during development
+• No need to use -f or force anything during development.

 • Easier sharing between computers because the history of your branch is never overwritten